A Survey on Deep Learning-based Single Image Crowd Counting: Network Design, Loss Function and Supervisory Signal: Deep Neural Network Design

 \subsection{Others}

 There are also some other emerging network designs for crowd counting, discussed below:

-\begin{itemize} \item \textit{Graph neural networks} based method distills rich relations among multi-scale features for crowd counting.
-As shown in Fig.~\ref{fig:hygnn}, Hybrid Graph Neural Networks~\cite{luo2020hybrid} exploits useful information from the auxiliary task (localization branch).
-The HyGnn module in the red box jointly represents the task-specific feature maps of different scales as nodes, multi-scale relations as edges, counting and localization relations as edges, which distilled rich relations between the nodes to obtain more powerful representations, leading to robust and accurate results. \item \textit{Recurrent neural networks} based Deep Recurrent Spatial-Aware Network (DSRNet)~\cite{liu2018crowd} utilize a learnable spatial transform module with a region-wise refinement process to adaptively enlarge the varied scales coverage.
+\begin{itemize} \item \textit{Generative Adversarial Networks} Generative Adversarial Networks (GAN) has been applied to a wide range of tasks in computer vision, and also have been adopted to crowd counting tasks such as GAN-MTR~\cite{olmschenk2018crowd}, MS-GAN~\cite{yang2018multi},~\cite{zhou2020adversarial}, ACSCP~\cite{ma2019atrous} and CODA~\cite{li2019coda}.
+Generative adversarial networks can be used to improve the visual quality of the generated density maps, but usually degrades counting accuracy.
+For example, MS-GAN~\cite{yang2018multi, zhou2020adversarial} proposed multi-scale GAN, which incorporates the inception module in the generation part.
+This paper investigated GAN as an effective solution to the crowd counting problem, to generate high-quality crowd density maps of arbitrary crowd density scenes.
+Besides, Adversarial Cross-Scale Consistency Pursuit (ACSCP)~\cite{ma2019atrous} designed a novel scale-consistency regularizer that enforces that the sum up of the crowd counts from local patches.
+The authors further boosted density estimation performance by further exploring the collaboration between both objectives. \item \textit{Graph neural networks} based method distills rich relations among multi-scale features for crowd counting.
+As shown in Fig.~\ref{fig:network} (f), HyGnn~\cite{luo2020hybrid} exploits useful information from the auxiliary task (localization branch).
+The HyGnn module in the red box jointly represents the task-specific feature maps of different scales as nodes, multi-scale relations as edges, counting, and localization relations as edges, which distilled rich relations between the nodes to obtain more powerful representations, leading to robust and accurate results. \item \textit{Recurrent neural networks} based Deep Recurrent Spatial-Aware Network (DSRNet)~\cite{liu2018crowd} utilize a learnable spatial transform module with a region-wise refinement process to adaptively enlarge the varied scales coverage.
 Researchers in~\cite{shang2016end} decoded the features into local counts using an LSTM decoder, finally predicts the image global count.
-The local counts and global count are all learning targets.
+The local counts and global count are all learning targets. \item \textit{Prior-guided modules} help enhancing counting performance, as discussed in recent literature~\cite{lian2021locating, rong2021coarse, yan2021crowd, yang2020reverse,sajid2021multi, pan2020attention, mo2020background, zhao2019scale, jiang2019mask, wang2019removing}.
+Multi-stage density map regression network is a scale-aware convolutional neural network (MMNet)~\cite{dong2020crowd}, which not only captures multi-scale features generated by various sizes of filters but also integrates multi-scale features generated by different stages to handle scale variation problems. \item \textit{Local counting network} proposes an adaptive mixture regression framework~\cite{liu2020adaptive} in a coarse-to-fine manner to improve counting accuracy, which fully utilizes the context and multi-scale information from different convolutional features.
+Besides, local counting networks perform more precise counting regression on local patches of images. \item \textit{Multi-model fusion} is another class of techniques for crowd counting~\cite{sajid2021audio, liu2021cross, tang2022tafnet}.
+Recently, most of the current works for crowd counting with state-of-the-art performance are density-map estimation-based approaches.
+Some researchers tried to improve the existing framework with both point and box annotation such as LCFCN~\cite{laradji2018blobs}, PSDDN~\cite{liu2019point}, BSAD~\cite{huang2017body}, DecideNet~\cite{liu2018decidenet} and DRD~\cite{he2019dynamic}.
+DecideNet~\cite{liu2018decidenet} is one of the typical methods, which proposed a separate decide subnet to combine detection and density estimation.
+Combining detection with density map estimation usually utilizes detection for the low crowd and density estimation for the high crowd.
+However, these kinds of methods require high computational complexity and high annotation complexity. \end{itemize}